Atitlanio/lnbits/docs/devs/extensions.md

 DO NOT ADD NEW DEPENDENCIES.
 Try to use the dependencies that are availabe in `pyproject.toml`.
 Getting the LNbits project to accept a new dependency is time consuming and uncertain, and may result in your extension NOT being made available to others.

-If for some reason your extensions must have a new python package to work, and its nees are not met in `pyproject.toml`, you can add a new package using `poerty`:
+If for some reason your extensions must have a new python package to work, and its nees are not met in `pyproject.toml`, you can add a new package using `poetry`:

 ```sh
 $ poetry add <package>